-A Project is a logical collection of Ansible playbooks, represented in Tower.
+A Project is a logical collection of Ansible playbooks.

-You can manage playbooks and playbook directories by either placing them manually under the Project Base Path on your Tower server, or by placing your playbooks into a source code management (SCM) system supported by Tower, including Git, Subversion, Mercurial, and Red Hat Insights.
-To create a Red Hat Insights project, refer to Setting up an Insights Project.
+You can manage playbooks and playbook directories by either placing them manually under the Project Base Path on your server, or by placing your playbooks into a source code management (SCM) system supported by automation controller, including Git, Subversion, and Red Hat Insights.
+To create a Red Hat Insights project, refer to Setting up Insights Remediations.

-Note: By default, the Project Base Path is /var/lib/awx/projects, but this may have been modified by the Tower administrator.
+Note: By default, the Project Base Path is /var/lib/awx/projects, but this may have been modified by the administrator.
 It is configured in /etc/tower/conf.d/custom.py.
 Use caution when editing this file, as incorrect settings can disable your installation.

-This menu displays the list of the projects that are currently available.
-The default view is collapsed (Compact) with project name and its status, but you can expand to see more information.
-You can sort this list by various criteria, and perform a search to filter the projects of interest.
+The Projects page displays the list of the projects that are currently available.
+The default view is collapsed (Compact) with project name and its status, but you can use the arrow next to each entry to expand for more information.

-For each project listed, you can get the latest SCM revision (), copy the project attributes (), or delete () the project, using the respective icons next to each project.
-Starting with Ansible Tower 3.7, projects are allowed to be updated while a related job is running.
+For each project listed, you can get the latest SCM revision ( ), edit the project ( ), or copy the project attributes

+( ), using the respective icons next to each project.
+Projects are allowed to be updated while a related job is running.
 In cases where you have a big project (around 10 GB), disk space on /tmp may be an issue.